 The charming remodeled 100-year-old Wackman/McConnell home is now the current office for the Wackman Ranch, as well as the Tasting Room and Barrel Cellar for McConnell Estates Winery.
-It is a great place to kick up your feet; with a picnic basket and a glass of their delightful wine all while enjoying their Friday Night Summer concerts they provide for free to anyone who wishes to come by.
+With a picnic basket and a glass of their delightful wine, it’s a great place to kick up your feet.
+Especially while enjoying their Friday Night Summer Concerts provided for free for anyone who wishes to come by.

 This is what the winemaker has to say about their award winning McConnell Estates Merlot 2007:

 “Soft, smooth tannins with hints of cherry and vanilla.
 Aged in French and American oak for 24 months.
 Cosumnes River is a sub-appellation of the Lodi Appellation, which is cooler than the rest of the appellation.
 (Gold Medal /Best of Class 2011 California State Fair).”

 You can find this reasonably priced wine on their website, wine.com and any good wine purveyor.